enesyesil/house-of-wisdom/README.md

 ![House of Wisdom Banner](./banner.png)

-Welcome to my digital library — a living archive of everything I'm learning in AI, Cloud Infrastructure, System Design, and beyond.
+Welcome to my digital library — a living archive of everything I'm learning in AI, Data, System Design, and beyond.

 This is a “learn in public” lab, where I break down complex topics as I study them.